A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Discussion

-Note that FGM makes the assumption that $A_0\cmdaai{ACGM} > 0$, which is incompatible with the original specification of ACGM in \cite{refaah}.
-With the above assumption, the non-monotone variant (Algorithm~\ref{labelacc}) is in fact identical to ``constant step scheme I'' in \cite{refaao}.
-Similarly, the extrapolated form of fixed-step non-monotone ACGM (Algorithm~\ref{labeladj}) corresponds exactly to ``constant step scheme II'' in \cite{refaao} while fixed-step border-case non-monotone ACGM (Algorithm~\ref{labelady}) is identical to ``constant step scheme III'' in \cite{refaao}.
-We note that in our simulation results, the ISD term in $\Delta_0$ is large compared to the DST and consequently the upper bounds are poorer in the border-case.
-This extends to the fixed-step setup and disputes the overemphasis in the literature (e.g. \cite{refaal,refaaw}) on the border-case form.
-In fact, this form may constitute the poorest choice of parameters $A_0$ and $\gamma_0$ in many applications.
-Indeed, the worst-case results in Theorem~\ref{labelaco} favor $A_0 = 0$.
+The remaining state parameters are identical.
+Note that FGM makes the assumption that $A_0\cmdaad{ACGM} > 0$, which is incompatible with the original specification of ACGM in \cite{refaaz}.
+With the above assumption, the non-monotone variant (Algorithm~\ref{labeladi}) is in fact identical to the ``constant step scheme I'' in \cite{refaae}.
+Similarly, the extrapolated form of fixed-step non-monotone ACGM (Algorithm~\ref{labelaew}) corresponds exactly to the ``constant step scheme II'' in \cite{refaae} while fixed-step border-case non-monotone ACGM (Algorithm~\ref{labelafl}) is identical to the ``constant step scheme III'' in \cite{refaae}.
+We note that for both the RR and EN problems, regardless of the actual performance of BACGM, the convergence guarantees of BACGM are poorer than those of ACGM with $A_0 = 0$.
+This discrepancy in guarantees is supported theoretically because, in the most common applications, the ISD term in $\Delta_0$ is large compared to the DST.
+This extends to the fixed-step setup and challenges the notion found in the literature (e.g., \cite{refabm}) that for strongly-convex functions, FGM and FISTA-CP are momentum methods that take the form of the ``constant step scheme III'' in \cite{refaae}.
+In fact, the border-case form may constitute the poorest choice of parameters $A_0$ and $\gamma_0$ in many applications.
+Indeed, the worst-case results in Theorem~\ref{labeladv} favor $A_0 = 0$.

-The FGM variant in~\cite{refaar} is a particular case of non-monotone ACGM with variable step size (Algorithm~\ref{labelacc}) when the objective is non-strongly convex ($\mu = 0$) and the step size search parameters are set to $r_u\cmdaai{ACGM} = 2$ and $r_d\cmdaai{ACGM} = 0.5$.
+The FGM variant in~\cite{refaaw} is a particular case of non-monotone ACGM with variable step size (Algorithm~\ref{labeladi}) when the objective is non-strongly convex ($\mu = 0$) and the step size search parameters are set to $r_u\cmdaad{ACGM} = 2$ and $r_d\cmdaad{ACGM} = 0.5$.
 The notation correspondence is as follows: